Skip to content

 If you’re using the Google Voice app on your cell phone, you’ll need one of the latest two versions of Android or iOS.

-Getting a Google Voice number: Screenshot of Google Voice app showing calls, voicemails, and text messages in separate folders
+Google Voice stores all of your calls, texts, and voice messages in separate folders

-You’ll also run into issues catching up on conversations using Google Voice.
+If you do sign into Google Voice, you’ll run into issues catching up on conversations.
 All calls, texts, and voice messages live in separate folders.

-If you want to be confident that your business phone can support your team — and get set up without complex steps — there are better options for you than Google Voice.
+If you want to be confident that your business phone can support your team — and get set up without complex steps — there are better options than Google Voice.

 The better way to get a business phone number: OpenPhone